mimergel/SAP_Product_Copilot/README copy.md

 Azure OpenAI-powered Copilot for SAP users, enabling:

 - Choosing the right product.
-- Assisting in ordering a product (final ordering is not implemented).
+- Assisting in ordering a product (wip).
 - Providing details of a product.
 - Update an existing product (only the price in this demo).
 - Enter a new product into the system.